fermiyatake/convoy/README.md

 Convoy expects a simple folder layout:

 convoy/
-├── convoy.bat # The main menu script (must be executed as admin) ├── bin/
+--- convoy.bat # The main menu script (must be executed as admin)
+--- bin/
-│ ├── php83/ # PHP 8.3 binaries here (or any versions you want)
+----- php83/ # PHP 8.3 binaries here (or any version you want)
-├── projects/
+--- projects/
-| ├── project-name
+------ project-name
-│ └── my-second-project
+------ my-second-project
-├── scripts/
+--- scripts/
-| ├── all scripts needed for Convoy to work
+------ all scripts needed for Convoy to work

 ## 🛠 Requirements